 Credit life insurance is an insurance policy that exists solely to pay off an outstanding debt if you pass away.
 When you take out a large loan, such as a home or vehicle loan, your lender may offer you a credit life insurance policy that covers the loan’s value.
 In the event of your untimely death, this policy would pay back the lender so that your loved ones are not left burdened with covering the payments on these large loans.
 This overview may help you decide if a credit life insurance policy is right for you.

 What is credit life insurance?

-How does credit life insurance work?
+What does credit life insurance cover?

 How much does credit life insurance cost?

 While credit life insurance rates will depend on the loan amount, these types of insurance policies typically cost more than traditional life insurance.
 Multiple factors impact how much a credit life insurance policy costs, including the type of credit, the type of policy and the loan amount.

 “It’s generally a little more with credit life insurance because there’s a greater risk associated with the product and that makes for higher premiums,” Lynch says.

 Credit life insurance is perceived as a higher risk because it’s what is known as a guaranteed issue product, meaning that eligibility is based solely on your status as a borrower.
 Unlike most life insurance policies, the applicant does not need to take medical exam or disclose health details because what is being insured is the balance of the loan, not the life of the borrower, explains Lynch.

 Things to consider before buying credit life insurance